Smartphones are probably the most useful gadgets ever designed but, unfortunately, not the safest.

-What To Do If Your Phone Has Been Hacked
+What To Do If Your Phone Is Hacked

-Here is what you need to do if your phone has been hacked:
+Here is what you need to do if your is phone hacked:

-Change all of your passwords beginning with those that are most important.
+Change all of your passwords, starting with the ones that are most important.

-Remove all suspicious apps.
-They may act as a gateway that allows viruses to get into your smartphone.
+They may act as a gateway for viruses to get into your smartphone.

-Drop your public WiFi connection and make sure you’ve disabled automatic WiFi (your phone automatically reconnects to saved WiFi hotspots).
+Drop all your public WiFi connections and make sure you’ve disabled the automatic WiFi feature (your phone automatically reconnects to WiFi hotspots you saved).